frequently ASKED QUESTIONS

 60 days suspension second time

-90 days suspension third and subsequent After license is reinstated points will drop to 4.
+90 days suspension third and subsequent After license is reinstated points will drop to 4. - 10 year denial

-3rd DWI, 2 or more refusals to provide a breathalyzer, manslaughter, etc. (additional information can be found at the department of revenue)
+3rd DWI, 2 or more refusals to provide a breathalyzer, manslaughter, etc. (additional information can be found at the department of revenue) - A third conviction for driving while intoxicated can be charged as a felony.

 With every year of safe driving, the points on license will be reduced.
 Administrative actions will not be removed from your driving record.
 Convictions for point violations such as speeding will come off of your driving record after 3 years.